chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 this is _such_ a breath of fresh air.
 It's because of a feature which mp-units pioneered: _opaque unit types_.
 What this means in practice is that when you say "meter", it's an actual, simple type, not an alias that resolves to a complicated compound template.
-I think this is one of the two most significant advancements in C++ units libraries in the past decade, the other being vector space magnitudes.
+I think this is one of the two most significant advancements in C++ units libraries in the past decade, the other being the vector space magnitudes we'll soon meet.

 **(click)**
 So how about Au's compiler errors?
 Similarly concise: we have opaque unit types as well.
 In some